 (I win because he’s home by 5 and he wins because we go to bed by 9 ish!)

-In the last year, I’ve shifted from being a stay at home mom with a blogging hobby to a work at home mom with a blogging business.
+In the last year, I’ve shifted from being a stay-at-home-mom with a blogging hobby to a stay-at-home-work-at-home mom with a blogging business.

 I also wanted to get stronger and spend quality time with my kids.

 But, alas, I still had the same number of hours in the day.
 By cutting out the Netflix and phone browsing from 7:30-9:30 pm and choosing to be in bed early and up by 5:00 am instead, I feel like I gained 2 hours in my day!

 There are countless studies about the habits of highly successful people but let me sum it up for you… most of them wake up early.
 The Miracle Morning takes a lot of research and makes it practical.
 Or you can Google morning routines of successful people and learn more.

 Here are the two morning routines that are working for me:

 ROUTINE #1 – If I’m going to work out in the morning

 - Get up really early & put workout clothes on (4:30-5 am)